clydeeshun94/koomli/README.md

-# Plant Disease Detection AI System
+# Koomli Disease Detection AI System

 A comprehensive AI-powered system for detecting plant diseases from images, providing expert advice, and tracking disease distribution geographically with a focus on Ghana.